nathaniel-may/nametag/README.md

 # qname

+A tag manager that maximizes portability for your media files.

-Organizing your media with keywords and tags across file formats traditionally requires 3rd party system lockin because the app stores metadata in a separate system to organize your files.
-Working within pre-defined metadata such as EXIF isn't possible across all file formats, and many popular tools strip that data because of its inconsitencies.
+Organizing your media with keywords and tags across file formats usually requires 3rd party system lockin because the app stores your metadata in a separate system.
+Working with metadata standards such as EXIF isn't possible across all file formats, and many popular tools strip that data because of its inconsitencies.
 The one thing every file has is a filename.
-This app lets you define a keword schema, and it encodes it into the filename so it can be queried by this app or whatever system you choose to store your files in.
-No lock-in, no incompatibilites.
+This app lets you define a keword schema, and encodes it in plaintext into the filename so it can be queried by this app or any rudimentary search bar in the system you use to store your files.

-# But filenames aren't unlimited!
+## But filenames aren't unlimited!

 Local filesystems and cloud services have different restrictions on allowed characters, lengths for filenames, and sometimes lengths for absolute paths.
 In practice, this isn't severely limiting.
-The most common file systems such as APFS, and NTFS 3.1 limit the length to 255 unicode characters.
+APFS and NTFS 3.1 limit the length to 255 unicode characters.
 That means you could name your file:
 ```
 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
 Duis aute irure dol.jpg
 ```